blend/express-validation/README.md

 express-validation
 ==================

+Forked from original repo to be compatible with Joi 11.0+

 express-validation is a middleware that validates the `body`, `params`, `query`, `headers` and `cookies` of a request and returns a response with errors; if any of the configured validation rules fail.

 [![build status](https://travis-ci.org/AndrewKeig/express-validation.svg)](http://travis-ci.org/AndrewKeig/express-validation)